- - - - - - - - -

 “Marshall, who the Hell is Kendra and what does she have to do with Natalie?!”
 Mary asked peevishly, still not taking her eyes off of the redhead and blond on the floor.

-“Buffy's the Slayer,” Willow said, tilting her head toward Buffy, at the same time Buffy asked, “May I please sit up and turn around now?”
+“Buffy's the Slayer,” Willow said at the same time Buffy asked, “May I please sit up and turn around now?”

 “No!”
 Mary said and risked a glance at her partner, who looked as if someone had just run over his puppy.
 “And, Marshall, what the Hell?
 Are you into bad 80's Hair Bands now?”

 Marshall sighed and holstered his Glock.
-“Put your gun away Mary, I don't think they're here to hurt Natalie, unless she's a vampire.
+“Put your gun away Mary, I don't think they're here for Natalie, unless she's a vampire.
 And since I've seen her out in daylight, I know she's not.”

 Mary holstered her Glock and shook her head, then looked at her partner.
 “And again I say: what.
 The.
 Hell!
 Were you in an accident on your way here and hit your head, or has all of that useless information rattling around in your brain pan finally sent your mind skittering and gibbering over the edge?”
-Looking back at the two women on the floor, Mary added, “You can sit up and put your hands down, just don't make any sudden moves.”
+Looking back at the two women on the floor, Mary added, “You two can sit up, just don't make any sudden moves.”

 Before Buffy or Willow could say anything, Marshall asked, “When did Kendra die?”
 Then, looking at Natalie, “The Lorsch Gospels?
 I didn't know you were interested in Early Medieval Christianity.”
-He crossed his arms and leaned back against the front of the kitchen island, waiting for answers.
+He crossed his arms and leaned back against the kitchen counter, waiting for answers.

 “What does any of this have to do with Natalie?!
 You two,” Mary said, pointing a finger at the women on the floor, “How do you know Natalie and what are you doing here?
 Most importantly, how did you find Natalie?”

+Buffy answered her.
 “We were hoping that...”
-Buffy glanced at the woman she thought of as Natalianka, “Natalie there could help us find some information we need to stop something very bad from happening.
+Buffy glanced at the woman she thought of as Natalianka, Patron Vengeance Demon of the Bullied, who had been born in Russia some time during the reign of Ivan the Terrible, “Natalie there could help us find some information we need to stop something very bad from happening.
 We don't know her personally, but we do know her former boss, who told us that she would be the one most likely to know where to find the information we need.”
-Then, looking to Marshal, “I'm sorry to tell you that Kendra died in May of 1998 while defending some friends of mine.”
+Then, looking to Marshall, “I'm sorry to tell you that Kendra died in May of 1998 while defending me and some friends.”
 Looking back to Mary, Buffy considered for a moment.
 Recalling that the Marshal's partner had already mentioned vampires, she figured 'in for a penny, in for a pound', and said, “As for how we found Natalie, Willow cast a locator spell and then a teleport spell so we could get here.
 We came in a little bit high and hit the floor kinda hard.”

 “Ow!”
-Marshal gave an offended yelp, glaring at his partner and rubbing his arm.
+Marshall gave an offended yelp, glaring at his partner and rubbing his arm.
 “What do you mean?!
 I have nothing to do with this!
 You called, via Natalie, and I came!”

-Marshal actually sounded genuinely hurt.
+Marshall actually sounded genuinely hurt.
 Mary tilted her head, still scowling and regarded him a moment.
 “So.
 You didn't have anything to do with this,” she gestured, all-inclusively, “whatsoever?”
-Marshal shook his head, still looking put out and hurt.
+Marshall shook his head, still looking put out and hurt.
 “So what's with the bullshit about Natalie not being a vampire, assclown?”
 Mary put her hands on her hips and glared at her partner.

 “Let me guess, your partner here has no idea about the things that go bump”, Buffy stated flatly.

 “Nope.”
-Marshal grimaced, still rubbing his abused arm.
+Marshall grimaced, still rubbing his abused arm.
 Mary hadn't held anything back with that punch.

-Mary tried to pull her fist back, but couldn't even budge her hand from Buffy's grip as the younger woman said, “Hi, my name is Buffy Summers.
+Mary tried to pull her fist back, but couldn't even budge her hand from Buffy's grip.
+“Hi, my name is Buffy Summers.
 I am a Vampire Slayer.
-Now, I'm going to let go of your fist and you're going to be a nice Marshal and keep your nice black gun in its holster while we sort this out, because I do not like guns and I will make you sorry if you even try to use it.
+Now, I'm going to let go of your fist and you're going to be a nice Marshal and keep your nice black gun in its holster while we sort this out, because I don't like guns and I will make you sorry if you even try to use it.
 Okay?”
 Buffy smiled her cheeriest smile, which did not reach her eyes; those stayed deadly serious.

 Mary looked appraisingly at Buffy.
 “Fine.”
 She rubbed her bruised fist after it was released and went to lean against the wall of the kitchen.
 “But you need to tell me exactly what is going on here and why you tracked down this young lady,” she said, pointing at Natalie before crossing her arms.